gatsbyjs/gatsby-graphql-toolkit/README.md

 # Gatsby GraphQL Source Toolkit

-The toolkit designed to simplify data sourcing from the remote GraphQL API into Gatsby.
+A toolkit designed to simplify data sourcing from a remote GraphQL API into Gatsby.

 Note: this is **not** a source plugin by itself, but it helps [writing custom GraphQL source plugins][1] by providing a set of convenience tools and conventions.

+## Important Note

+This is a temporary repository.
+Eventually it will be merged into gatsby monorepo.
+See this PR for progress: https://github.com/gatsbyjs/gatsby/pull/25468

 ## Table of contents